 A multitude of educational booths were present such as the American Cancer Society, San Antonio Cancer Center, San Antonio Women's Breast and Imaging Center, American Lung Association, San Antonio Heart Center, American Heart Association, 4URHealth Wellness Program, Stroke, and Nutrition.
 The event was broadly publicized and open to the entire community.
-Like the Girls' Night Out event, targeted education presented during the Vineyard Tower Health Fair was directed toward breast cancer prevention, an identified community need and one of the hospital's top five cancers.
-Consistent with ACS and NCCN guidelines, Risk Reduction Interventions- Lifestyle Modifications, the education provided addressed diet, body weight, exercise, health screenings, and smoking.
+Comprehensive screenings, including cholesterol, blood glucose, blood pressure, and BMI were also offered.
+The message of prevention was consistent with the educational materials distributed upon registration.